Mona Hinton: Early life

-Born in Centralia, Illinois in 1919, Mona was the seventh of nine children of Nebuchadnezzar “Neb” Clayton and Rhoda (Bell) Clayton.
-She was born as her family was on the road moving from Okolona, Mississippi to the north, relocating for better job opportunities as a part of the Great Migration of the time.
+Born in Centralia, Illinois, in 1919, Mona was the seventh of nine children of Nebuchadnezzar "Neb" Clayton and Rhoda (Bell) Clayton.
+She was born as her family was on the road moving from Okolona, Mississippi, to the north, relocating for better job opportunities as a part of the Great Migration of the time.

-Mona grew up in Sandusky, OH, where the value of hard work was instilled in her from a young age.
-According to Mona, she had her first paying job by the age of ten, babysitting a family's children and handling their washing and ironing for $3 per week.
+Mona grew up in Sandusky, Ohio, where the value of hard work was instilled in her from a young age.
+According to Mona, she had her first paying job by the age of 10, babysitting a family's children and handling their washing and ironing for $3 per week.
 After her father lost his job repairing train boilers during the Great Depression, everyone in the family was expected to contribute financially.
 Even so, money was extremely tight, and Mona recalls times when an apple or an orange would be divided nine ways for the children or when one pound of hot dogs would be stretched to feed a family of eleven.

 Mona remembers her father as a very proud man who, even in the depths of the Great Depression, refused to accept any charity.
 He would regularly cut up old car tires and use the material to resole the children's shoes.
-Once after Mona's mother took the children to a relief center for food and used clothing, Neb insisted that they return the goods, telling the family, “We’ll have to do without anything we can’t get on our own.”
+Once after Mona's mother took the children to a relief center for food and used clothing, Neb insisted that they return the goods, telling the family, "We'll have to do without anything we can’t get on our own."
 These experiences helped instill in Mona the industriousness, determination, and discipline that would characterize the remainder of her life.

-The Chicago Years
+The Chicago years

-Mona completed high school in Sandusky at the age of 16, after which she moved to Chicago to attend Poro Beauty School, a cosmetology school run by pioneering African American entrepreneur Madam Annie Malone.
-Mona graduated, returned to Sandusky, passed the licensing exam, and started working at a beauty parlor owned by one of her sisters.
+Hinton completed high school in Sandusky at the age of 16, after which she moved to Chicago to attend Poro Beauty School, a cosmetology school run by pioneering African-American entrepreneur Madam Annie Malone.
+Hinton graduated, returned to Sandusky, passed the licensing exam, and started working at a beauty parlor owned by one of her sisters.
 She soon realized that her true talents were in bookkeeping, not cosmetology, and she returned to Chicago to work as an assistant to Madam Malone.

-When she left Sandusky, Mona's mother advised her, “You’ve known the church all your life.
-There are a lot of devils in the world, but the ones you’ll find in church are more likely nicer than what’s on the street.”
+When she left Sandusky, Mona's mother advised her, "You've known the church all your life.
+There are a lot of devils in the world, but the ones you’ll find in church are more likely nicer than what’s on the street."
 Mona took her mother's advice and quickly joined a church in Chicago where she sang in the church choir directed by Hilda Robinson, the mother of double bassist and photographer Milt Hinton.
 Milt and Mona first met on the Southside of Chicago at Milt's grandmother's funeral in 1939, and they were inseparable for the next sixty-one years.